elliotgao2/toapi/docs/topics/cache.md

 When you are writing a service, maybe you need to be able to save a piece of JSON data to your system's memory.

-There are three ways to create a cache, using a MemoryCache, RedisCache or MemcachedCache.
+There are three ways to create a cache, which are MemoryCache, RedisCache or MemcachedCache.

 What is the difference between these three ways?